cee-elle/fswd-agile-final-project/README.md

-# fswd-agile-final-project
+# Health Bro

-Users can search for meal suggestions by searching the main ingredient.
+* Basic account users can search for meal suggestions by searching the main ingredient, calorie amount, or dietary restrictions.
+* Premium account user can search for any type of ingredient, calorie amount, dietary restrictions, cuisine type, and meal type.
+A bonus option of searching a for meal plan with target total calorie amount per day.

-Filters to results can be applied through calorie per serving and specific diet restrictions.
+* Filters to results can be applied through calorie per serving and specific diet restrictions.

-Registered user credentials are stored on our MongoDB with passwords appropriately hashed.
+## Installation
 To run locally:

 1. install dependencies